The University of East Anglia (UEA) is thrilled that Lee Child has deposited his archive within the British Archive for Contemporary Writing (BACW).

 Child has deposited 40 huge boxes of material, which will take many months to catalogue and make available.
-We hope to launch publicly in 2020.
+We will launch the archive publicly in 2021.

 A first glimpse of the archive was temporarily on display at the NOIRwich 2018 international crime writing festival.
 ‘The Making of Jack Reacher’ revealed how Child set about writing his debut novel, and its initial reception by fans and the publishing world.